wnull/userbars-warface-generator/README.md

 	```php
 	add(array $data, array $dir = []): void
 	```

 	As the first parameter you need to pass an associative array with the required keys: `mark`, `base`, or `stripe`, whose values are numeric achievement IDs.

-	As the second (optional) parameter, you can pass an associative array with the key `dir`, the value of which will specify the path to the local achievement's directory.
+	As the second (optional) parameter, you can pass an associative array with the key dir, the value of which will specify the path to the local with achievement's directory.

 * ### create()

     **Required** method that generates the final image (the `Imagick` object).